Seen from above, a wooden table is set with a plate of potato pancakes and bacon, a jar of lingonberry jam and a glass of milk.

 Most traditional lunch restaurants serve pea soup and pancakes with lingonberry jam or any kind of jam (sylt) on Thursdays.

-6. Prinsesstårta – a royal indulgence
+6. PrinsesstĂ„rta – a royal indulgence

-Colouring the window displays of bakeries throughout Sweden is the all-time favourite green princess cake (prinsesstårta), topped with a bright pink sugar rose.
-Comprising layers of yellow sponge cake lined with jam and vanilla custard, and then finished off with a heavy topping of whipped cream, the cake is carefully sealed with a thin layer of sugary sweet green marzipan.
+Colouring the window displays of bakeries throughout Sweden is the all-time favourite green princess cake (prinsesstÄrta), topped with a bright pink sugar rose.
+This cake comprises layers of yellow sponge cake lined with jam and vanilla custard, and is finished off with a heavy topping of whipped cream.
+It is then carefully sealed with a thin layer of sugary sweet green marzipan.

 A relatively recent addition to Sweden’s culinary history, princess cake debuted in the 1920s, courtesy of Jenny Åkerström.
-She was a teacher to King Gustav V’s brother Prince Carl Bernadotte’s daughters – Princesses Margaretha, Märtha and Astrid – who loved it so much that they inspired its name.
+She was a teacher to King Gustav V’s brother Prince Carl Bernadotte’s daughters – Princesses Margaretha, MĂ€rtha and Astrid – who loved it so much that they inspired its name.

 This cake shows up on many holidays in Sweden, but it's also often used to mark milestones in people’s lives.